Causal Collaborative Filtering: The Proposed Framework

-To enable counterfactual reasoning, we extend the causal graph from Figure \ref{fig:causal}(a) to Figure \ref{fig:causal}(c) to consider user's interaction histories $X$.
-More specifically, the structural casual model includes three structural equations: (1) $X=h(U)$, which returns a user's interaction history $X$.
-In the most simple case, it can be a database retrieval operation that returns a user's interaction history from the observational data; (2) $V=g(U,X)$, which is the already deployed (but potentially biased) recommendation algorithm of the system that returns the recommended item $V$ based on the user and the user's interaction history; (3) $Y=f(U,V)$, which is the unbiased user preference function that reveals user's real preference $Y$ on the item, and this is the function that we do not know but we want to estimate.
-As we can see, the fundamental goal is how to transform an arbitrary recommendation algorithm $V=g(U,X)$ into an unbiased user preference estimation $Y=f(U,V)$.
+To enable counterfactual reasoning, we extend the causal graph from Figure \ref{fig:causal}(a) to Figure \ref{fig:causal}(c) to consider user's interaction histories $X$ for mediator analysis.
+Specifically, the casual model includes three structural equations: (1) $X=h(U)$, which returns a user's history $X$.
+In the most simple case, it can be a database retrieval operation that returns a user's interaction history; (2) $V=g(U,X)$, which is the already deployed recommendation algorithm of the system that returns the recommended item $V$ based on the user and the user's interaction history; (3) $Y=f(U,V)$, which is the user preference function that we do not know but we want to estimate.

-We should acknowledge that the proposed causal graph in Figure \ref{fig:causal}(c) is not a once-and-for-all solution for recommender systems, because practical recommender systems are very complicated that involve many other factors such as user and/or item content features as well as sponsored recommendations.
-However, we consider the proposed causal graph in this work for two reasons: (1) the structural equation $V=g(U,X)$ is general enough to include a wide scope of recommendation algorithms, including both sequential and non-sequential methods, and (2) our proposed framework---to be described in later subsections---is flexible and can be easily generalized to more complex causal graphs such as incorporating user and item content features, which we will consider in the future.
+We should acknowledge that the causal graph in Figure \ref{fig:causal}(c) is not a once-and-for-all solution for recommender systems, because practical systems are very complicated that involve many other factors.
+However, we consider this causal graph in the work because the structural equation $V=g(U,X)$ is general enough to include a wide scope of recommendation algorithms, including both sequential and non-sequential methods.
+With the help of the causal graph, our framework aims to estimate $P(y|u,do(v))$ for reduced paradox and enhanced performance, which we will show in the following.